Rare Diseases Clinical Trials Toolbox

 DISSEMINATION

-After each clinical trial, the trial sponsor will compile a detailed clinical study report (CSR), which follows a format laid down by the regulatory authorities.
-Access to the complete CSR is usually limited to the Sponsor and the regulatory authorities that are assessing the marketing authorisation application.
+After each clinical trial finishes, the trial sponsor will compile a detailed clinical study report (CSR), which follows a format laid down by the regulatory authorities.
+Access to the complete CSR is usually limited to the sponsor and the regulatory authorities that are assessing the marketing authorisation application.

 However, information that has been summarised from the CSR is likely to come into the public domain by different means:

-Journal papers - The classic route for publication of clinical trial results is a research paper in a specialist medical journal, by which the results are publish as an article subject to a peer-review process.
+Journal papers-The classic route for publication of clinical trial results is a research paper in a specialist medical journal, by which the results are published as an article subject to a peer-review process.
 Current practice usually involves the publication of the full study protocol as well.

-Clinical trials registries- In Europe, the European Clinical Trials Database (EudraCT,) of the European Medical Agency collects information on all clinical trials of medicines performed in Europe.
-As of July 2014, this database also makes trial summary results available to the public.
+Clinical trials registries - In Europe the European Clinical Trials register (https://euclinicaltrials.eu/) allows to search clinical trials initiated in the European Union and European Economic Area since 31 January 2022.
 For trials taking place in the EU starting after 1st January, 2015, all such results must be published, regardless of their positive or negative implications.
 The World Health Organisation (WHO), through its International Clinical Trials Registry Platform, is setting international standards for registering and reporting on all clinical trials.
-In the United States (US), the ClinicalTrials.gov registry) does so similarly.
+In the United States (US), the ClinicalTrials.gov registry does so similarly.

 Lay summary report- The European Union Clinical Trials Regulation (EU CTR) 536/2014 includes a requirement for the submission of lay summaries.
 As a complement to other forms of clinical study disclosure such as registry postings and scientific publications, lay summaries may aid the transparency of a sponsor’s clinical study results, thereby promoting trust, partnership, and patient engagement throughout the clinical study process.